 Qualified candidates must have completed a fellowship program and be Board Certified in Neurology.
 Candidates must possess a strong commitment to patient care, resident education, clinical medicine and research.
 Candidates should be eligible for a faculty appointment at the Associate Professor level or higher commensurate with their experience and accomplishments in Rush Medical College.
 This recruitment is part of a key strategic growth initiative at Rush University Medical Center.
-The Rush Parkinson’s Disease and Movement Disorders Program has approximately 6000 adults and children per year, with all types of movement disorders.
+The Rush Parkinson’s Disease and Movement Disorders Program sees approximately 6000 adults and children per year, with all types of movement disorders.
 Fellows, neuropsychologists, psychiatry, and videography are integral parts of the program.

 Rush University Medical Center is an Equal Opportunity/Affirmative action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability or Protected Veteran status.